Skip to main content

 Properly applying modifiers is crucial to ensure your claims are not rejected or misinterpreted as duplicate charges.

-2. Select the service you wish to edit (for example, a Medicare adjustment).
+2. Select the service you wish to edit.

 3. Review or add the modifier: